Oakdale Adult Education Centre site

 • How will you ensure that residents are not exposed to pollution from traffic queuing at this busy junction?
 There has been recent evidence of the link to dementia and as this is a proposed Extra Care site, the future residents may alrwady be more vulnerable and susceptible to the impacts of pollution than fit and healthy members of the population.

-darkshadowsfalling asked almost 2 years ago
+darkshadowsfalling asked over 2 years ago

 Thank you for your question